SalersFR/ArcticAnticheat/README.md

 `/debug <check>` - Get important debug feedback for certain checks (mainly used for development).

 ### Dependencies
-None required, Arctic shades in ProtocolLib so you don't have to install it on your server.
+Since Arctic is packet based, you needs to have ProtocolLib on your server (https://www.spigotmc.org/resources/protocollib.1997/)